Rules for wild camping in the Lake District

 Lake District wild camping locations

-It would be nigh on impossible to rank the camping spots in order of preference as there are many other factors that contribute to how enjoyable a night in the fells is, e.g. the weather.
+It would be nigh on impossible to rank the camping spots in order of preference as there are many other factors that contribute to how enjoyable a night in the fells is, e.g. the weather, the route taken to get there and my general state of mind!
 So to keep it simple I’ll stick to listing them in alphabetical order.
+To make navigation easier following is a list of links to each location in the article:

 There is more than one Angle Tarn in the Lakes.
 This Angle Tarn is the Angle Tarn overlooked by Angletarn Pikes above Patterdale.
 Alfred Wainright was a big fan saying that ‘in scenic values it ranks amongst the best of Lakeland Tarns.’
 High praise indeed and well deserved.